The JEA/NSPA National High School Journalism Convention is the largest gathering of high school journalists in the

 Typically, the on-site conventions comprise around 300 breakout sessions.

-If you have any questions about the fall convention, contact JEA Assistant Director Lindsay Porter through email at NHSJC@jea.org.
+If you have any questions about the national convention, contact JEA Assistant Director Lindsay Porter through email at NHSJC@jea.org.

 If you are willing and able to participate in the national convention, please complete this short form.

 The form includes: